mfmealing/hangman/README.md

 Currently the user is asked to input a letter, this letter is checked to be alphabetical and length 1, and then it is compared to a random word to see if the letter is within this.

 ## Installation and usage
 All files are currently Python files and so can simply be downloaded to run.
-All module used are from those pre-installed within Python.
+All modules used are from those pre-installed within Python.

 ## File structure
 All Python files are found within the folder "hangman".